vladimir-levchenko/angular-playground/README.md

 # Testing Forking and Pull Request

 1. Commit from origin upstream!!! - new update
-1. Update from testing-fork1
 2. Update from testing-fork1
+3. Update from testing-fork1
-3. Update from testing-fork2
+4. Update from testing-fork2
+5. Update from feature-branch-1

 # Angular-Test